EnneadGames/EG-QG-Artefact-Name/README.md

 Copy this link - https://raw.githubusercontent.com/EnneadGames/EG-QG-Artefact-Name/main/module.json

-Zip :
-Go to here and download the file -

 Once downloaded and installed, launch your game world and go to "Manage Modules" Find the module on the list of the ones you have installed Activate it